rubiefawn/remedy/shimmer.md

 - A prone creature’s only movement option is to crawl.
 Every foot of movement in this way costs 1 extra foot.
 - A prone creature gains dominance on stealth checks.
-- A prone creature suffers threat on attack and evasion checks against creatures less than 15 feet away, but gains dominance on attack and evasion checks against creatures 15 or more feet away.
+- A prone creature suffers threat on attack and Evasion checks against creatures less than 15 feet away, but gains dominance on attack and Evasion checks against creatures 15 or more feet away.
 - A creature can drop prone at the cost of 5 feet of movement, or end the prone status effect on itself by standing up at the cost of half their movement.

 ## 🙃Restrained